 A File Manager plays an important role on our Android phones.
 They help us to view, copy and move files such as media and documents.
 While our phones are fully automated, but they require us to manually manage the storage and files stored on it.
 And File Managers are the tools that make it happen.
 Most OEM devices come with a proprietary pre-installed file manager, but a few others don’t.
 So if yours is one, then this list could prove very useful to you.

 Most OEM devices come with a proprietary pre-installed file manager, but a few others don’t.
 So if yours is one, then this list could prove very useful to you.
 Thankfully, the Google Play Store features tons of awesome File Manager Apps.
-Check out these Best Android File Manager and File Explorer Apps below.
+Check out these Best Android File Manager/Explorer Apps below.

 1. ES File Explorer